souffle-lang/souffle-lang.github.io/pages/docs/programs.md

 ```
 holds for a pair (x,y) if it is in B.

-Souffle may need [performance tuning](tuning) for tuples.
+The performance of rules can be automatically improved by using Soufflé's [auto-scheduler](autotuning).

+Note that to achieve optimal performance of rules, [hand-tuning](handtuning) may be required.

 ## [Components](components)

-Souffle has [components](components) to modularise large logic programs.
+Soufflé has [components](components) to modularise large logic programs.
 A component may contain other components, relation and type declarations,
 facts, rules, and directives.
 A programmer can declare and instantiate components.
 Each component has its own name space to access its elements.
 Components can have one or more super-components from which they can inherit.

 ## [User-Defined Functors](functors)

-Programmers can declare user-defined functors for extending Souffle.
+Programmers can declare user-defined functors for extending Soufflé.
 User-defined functors are implemented in C/C++.
 There are two flavours of the user-defined functors, i.e., naive and stateful functors.
 Stateful functors expose [record and symbol tables](implementation).

 ## [Pragma](pragmas)

-Pragmas configure Souffle.
+Pragmas configure Soufflé.
 For example, command-line options can be set in the source code.

 ## Syntax
 In the following, we define a program more formally using [syntax diagrams](https://en.wikipedia.org/wiki/Syntax_diagram) and [EBNF](https://en.wikipedia.org/wiki/Extended_Backus–Naur_form).
 The syntax diagrams were produced with [Bottlecaps](https://www.bottlecaps.de/rr/ui).